Understanding CARF and MiCA’s Impact on the Digital Asset Market

 Despite the ambitious goals of both MiCA and CARF, enforcement poses significant challenges.
 Firstly, the decentralised nature of crypto-assets means many transactions occur outside traditional financial intermediaries.
 This lack of central control makes it difficult for regulators to track and enforce compliance.
 Furthermore, there is a risk that transactions could shift to jurisdictions with weaker regulations, reducing the effectiveness of both MiCA and CARF.

 MiCA attempts to address these concerns by including cybersecurity requirements for crypto platforms.
 Thereby obligating service providers to comply with AML/CTF frameworks.
-Meanwhile, CARF introduces reporting obligations for transactions involving crypto-assets and fiat currencies, helping to mitigate risks related to tax evasion and financial crime.
+Meanwhile, CARF introduces reporting obligations for transactions involving crypto-assets and fiat currencies.
+In the hope that it might help mitigate risks related to tax evasion and financial crime.

 The Role of Governments